DPC Holdings PLC (Doncasters Group) research snapshot

 Rating

-Doncasters is a 248-year-old precision castings manufacturer serving aerospace, defense, and industrial gas turbine markets, but it carries high debt, remains unprofitable on a GAAP basis, and trades at a premium EV/Revenue multiple after its June 2026 IPO.
+DPC Holdings is a roughly 248-year-old precision castings manufacturer serving aerospace, defense, industrial gas turbine, and turbocharger customers, but it remains GAAP loss-making, carries negative book equity, and trades at a premium EV/Revenue multiple about six weeks after its June 2026 IPO.

 Trend status